Meditation for Mindfulness – Your Guide to Combat Insomnia

 Before you are done with your meditation for mindfulness session, make sure you have a clear plan for the day.
 Further, try to inculcate mindfulness into every activity you would do during the day.

 If you are new to meditation, you should know that even those practicing meditation for years experience anxiety and a host of other negative emotions.
 Therefore, instead of trying to fight these emotions, you should embrace and witness them from a third-person perspective.

 However, you also need to ensure that meditation for mindfulness sessions helps you remain active throughout the day.

 Given below are the four tips you should follow after a meditation session.

 1. Take Note of Excuses

 If you are unable to meditate a day or two, make a note of the reason.
-The next time you sit in a meditation practice, the paper would remind you not to commit the mistake again.
+Also, the next time you sit in meditation practice, the paper would remind you not to commit the mistake again.

 2. Don’t Judge Yourself

 You would feel tempted to judge every meditation practice as good or bad.
-Do not give into this urge and avoid being hard on yourself.
-The next time you sit in meditation for sleep session, make sure to pay attention to how you feel in comparison to the last time.
+Do not give in to this urge and avoid being hard on yourself.
+The next time you sit in meditation for mindfulness session, make sure to pay attention to how you feel in comparison to the last time.
 Meditation is a life-long practice and not a skill you have to master.